zihaowang9725/Freddie-Mac-Projects/README.md

 Since the financial meltdown, the US government imposed more strict policies for underwriting.
 For example, the requirement for FICO score has become higher, and income verification is needed.

-## 1.2 Getting the Sample and Cleaning Data
+## 1.2 Getting the Sample and Aggregating Data

 Origination Data need to be aggregated